KannonZenetism/zenetism-field-physics/zenetism/mpx/synthesis-as-transcendence.md

 ## From Confinement to Liberation: The Expansive Motion of Synthesis

-Zenetist synthesis does not demand abandoning one’s world.
+Zenetist synthesis does not demand abandoning one's world.
 It offers a path through it and beyond it, extending motion by motion from immediacy into the infinite:

 - From selfhood → worldhood